jyoungblood/lexxi/readme.md

-## LEXI
+## LEXXI v0.0.2

-Fluffer code and helpers for quickly developing internet projects with a relatively standard express.js stack.
+LEXXI is abstraction layer for quickly developing internet projects with a relatively standard expressjs stack.

 we're working on the documentation, but this should be enough to get you started: